Preparing your van for Autumn and Winter

 Antifreeze plays an important role in your engine all year round, preventing corrosion and keeping things cool when it’s hot.

-When the cold weather appears the role of antifreeze changes slightly, and it prevents things freezing up within the inner workings of your engine.
+When the cold weather appears, the role of antifreeze changes slightly – it prevents the inner workings of your engine from freezing up.

-You can get a mechanic to check your antifreeze levels if you’re worried about being caught short however it forms part of a standard service, which should keep you topped up all year round.
+You can get a mechanic to check your antifreeze levels if you’re worried about being caught short, although this is included of a standard service which should keep you topped up all year round.

 Your tyres and road conditions